-Effective integrated management of Haiti’s precious natural resources creates conditions that strengthen climate resiliency, improve livelihood opportunities, and raise long-term economic prospect for generations of Haitians.
+Initiatives that demonstrate effective integrated management of Haiti’s precious natural resources that create strengthened conditions for climate resiliency, improve livelihood opportunities, and raise long-term economic prospect for generations of Haitians.

-Increased access to tools and knowledge for entrepreneurship that increases livelihoods and contributes to sustainable economic growth in local communities.
+Opportunities that Increase access to tools and knowledge for entrepreneurship that enhance livelihoods and contributes to sustainable economic growth in local communities.

-Widespread civic education among Haitians, grounded in historical and culture values, positively impacts the quality of life in the communites and buids democracy.
+Widespread Programs that promote civic education among Haitians, grounded in historical and culture values, and positively advance civic duty and pride in rural or urban communities.

 These funds are restricted to costs directly related to implementing a program, such as salaries of program staff or consultants, outreach, marketing, supplies, materials, events, local travel, and reasonable indirect costs (overhead).

-- Addresses at least one of the content areas
+- Programs/ Projects that address at least one of the content areas

 - Preference given to Haitian-led organizations based in Haiti.